ThreatDetector-Nathan0915/SQL-to-CQL-Cheat-Sheet/SQL_to_CQL.md

 ```| select([field1, field2, field3, field4])```
 ## Stats Count
-Description: Stats is very powerfull in splunk na dcan be used to corelate and filter results, in CQL "group" is the equivalent.
+Description: Stats is very powerfull in splunk it can be used to corelate and filter results, in CQL "group" is the equivalent.

 **Splunk**